matsjonas/squashler/README.md

 - [ ] Styling
 - [ ] Add a start/splash page
 - [ ] Allow sorting of games that where played on the same date
-- [ ] Support inserting of old games (i.e. recalculate all newer games' results)
 - [ ] Make it so that a bad insert request redirects back to the overview url
+- [ ] Calculate and display current standings.

+- [x] Only store actual game and player data.
+(Don't store current standings)
+- [x] Support inserting of old games (i.e. recalculate all newer games' results)
 - [x] Do not allow registration of games where the two players are the same player (e.g. Adam vs. Adam)
 - [x] Validate data for new games server side
 - [x] Don't allow creation of players with an empty name.